sbuijs/react-search-find-experiment/my-programmers-styleguide.md

 ## Naming conventions
 1. Don't use generic names
-2. Use clickHandler etc. so that it is clear that it is not a function that is called by us somewhere in my code but it is a function attached to an event listener
+2. Use clickHandler/onClick etc. so that it is clear that it is not a function that is called by us somewhere in my code but it is a function attached to an event listener